-If gestational diabetes is not treated on time it may result in a baby’s death either before(stillbirth) or shortly after birth.
+If it is not treated on time it may result in a baby’s death either before(stillbirth) or shortly after birth.

-What are the tests to diagnose gestational diabetes?
+What are the tests to diagnose the issue?

 In most cases, women do not know they have gestational diabetes so they need to take tests during pregnancy to diagnose it.
 The health practitioner may suggest the following test to be taken between 24-28 weeks

 - Glucose challenge test – for this you will have to drink a glucose solution in a specified quantity and your blood sample will be taken after an hour for testing the blood glucose level.

 - Oral Glucose tolerance test – for this you will need to fast for 8 hours before the test.
 Then the blood sample will be taken.
 After that, you will need to have a specified amount of glucose syrup and a blood sample will be taken again after two hours to test the glucose levels.

 How can we prevent or control gestational diabetes?

 Adopting healthy habits before pregnancy can help reduce the risk of developing it.

 - Follow a healthy diet – Include more fruits, vegetables, whole grains.
 Have food containing more of fiber and less fat and calories

 - Exercise daily and be active – Try to have at least 30 minutes of moderate exercise daily.
 Can include brisk walks or swimming in daily exercises.